jgm/pandoc/doc/lua-filters.md

 --
 -- * Assumes that abcm2ps and ImageMagick's convert are in the path.
 -- * For textual output formats, use --extract-media=abc-images
--- * For HTML formats, you may alternatively use --self-contained
+-- * For HTML formats, you may alternatively use --embed-resources

 local filetypes = { html = {"png", "image/png"}
                   , latex = {"pdf", "application/pdf"}